elixir-explorer/explorer/README.md

 compile from source, which is the case when contributing to Explorer.
 In particular, you will need Rust Nightly, which can be installed with [Rustup](https://rust-lang.github.io/rustup/installation/index.html).

+If you wish to build the Rust library you will also need to use the Environment Variable `EXPLORER_BUILD=true`, which you can export by running `export EXPLORER_BUILD=true` before running other commands such as `mix test` etc.

 ## Sponsors

 <a href="https://amplified.ai"><img src="sponsors/amplified.png" width=100 alt="Amplified"></a>